OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/BrainhackSchool-2025.md

 ---

-## OSIUM Hackathon - BrainhackSchool 2025
+## OSIUM Hackathon - BrainhackSchool 2025 in June 2025 online

 The Brainhack School is a collaborative, 4-week long hands-on training program in open neuroscience and data science, redesigned here as a flipped classroom.